 Make It Ahead Of Time:

-If, by some odd reason, you have these potatoes leftover, store it in the refrigerator.
+Store your leftovers in the refrigerator.
 Store it in the original casserole dish or transfer into a food storage container.
 Either way, make sure to cover it air-tight.

 You can use a microwave to reheat individual potions of potatoes or reheat the whole pan in the oven.
 To reheat larger amount, you can do it in the oven.
 Preheat the oven to 350° and reheat just until hot throughout.

 This potato casserole is very easy to make gluten free.
 Simply use gluten free all purpose flour to make the cheese sauce.
 Note that some gluten free flours don’t thicken as well as regular flour so add an extra tablespoon of gluten free flour if needed.

 All remaining ingredients should be gluten free but double check the nutritional information on the packaging.